-Refer to the Chapter 3 on page 18 for a sample int main() function if you want some custom logic and not satisfied with the supplied converter-sample.c.
+Refer to the Chapter 3 for a sample int main() function if you want some custom logic and not satisfied with the supplied converter-sample.c.

 1.3 Command line options

 The following table summarizes the asn1c command line options.